websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-liferay-frameworks/exercise-1-integrate-with-the-asset-framework.md

 3. **Run** the `buildService` task to regenerate the service.

-Take a quick look at the re-generated `com.liferay.training.gradebook.model.AssignmentModel` interface in the _gradebook-api_ model.
+Look quickly at the re-generated `com.liferay.training.gradebook.model.AssignmentModel` interface in the `gradebook-api` model.
 After you added the status fields, the `WorkflowedModel` interface is also implemented, enabling the model to support Workflows, as seen here:

 ```java
 public interface AssignmentModel extends BaseModel<Assignment>, GroupedModel,